kubeshop/botkube-docs/docs/usage/index.md

 ## Managing notifications

 Depending upon your configuration, you will receive notifications about Kubernetes resources lifecycle events and their health.
 BotKube bot allows you to enable/disable notifications on each configured channel separately.
-Run **/botkubehelp**, the bot will reply with the help message about the supported message formats.
+Run **@BotKube help**, the bot will reply with the help message about the supported message formats.

 ### View BotKube configuration